Upcoming Events!

 What does the media look for?
 How can you craft a clear and compelling message?
 What can we learn from others in promoting our research?
 And how can the EaRTH Center help to amplify your work?
 Please join us as Susan Lamontagne, PRHE's Communications Director and consultant for the EaRTH IHSFC, walks us through some communications case studies.
 What works?
 What doesn't?
 And real-time feedback on messaging your work.

 Tuesday, May 2, 2023; 11:15 am - 12:45 pm.
-(In person at UCSF Mission Hall and via Zoom)
+Hybrid: UCSF Mission Hall and Zoom.
+Watch the recording.

 Examining physical housing factors and disaggregated race and ethnic groups to better understand the association between wildfire smoke exposure and preterm birth in California